How to install and configure SAP HANA (Large Instances) on Azure

 For Type II units, currently only the SLES 12 SP2 OS version is supported.

-You must validate the following before you begin the HANA installation:
+Validate the following before you begin the HANA installation:

 Validate the HANA Large Instance unit(s)